white-poto/log-monitor/README.md

 Why use log-monitor?
 -----------------
-Sometimes we want to know what is happenning when crontab task is running or what errors had been written into the php error log by php script, and we want to know quickly. log-monitor can help you to monitor the log and notify the users who want to know.
+Sometimes we want to know what is happening when crontab task is running or what errors had been written into the php error log by php script, and we want to know quickly. log-monitor can help you to monitor the log and notify the users who want to know.